Web Hosting Performance Test: 120 Days of Real Data

 | Industry Avg | 99.90% | 86 min/quarter | — | — | — |

-Statistical context: With only 5-12 incidents per provider, these percentages have wide confidence intervals.
-GoDaddy’s 99.97% and Bluehost’s 99.94% are NOT statistically different with this sample size.
-A larger sample (1+ year) would be needed for meaningful comparison.
+Statistical context: With only 5–12 incidents per provider, these percentages have wide confidence intervals.
+GoDaddy’s 99.97% and Bluehost’s 99.94% are NOT statistically different at this sample size.
+A larger sample (1+ year) would be needed for a meaningful comparison.

 What 99.9% uptime actually means: 43.2 minutes of acceptable downtime per month.
+Bluehost averaged 13 minutes of downtime per month.
+HostGator averaged 23.75 minutes.
+GoDaddy averaged 6.5 minutes.
 All three providers exceeded their SLA commitments.

 Complete Incident Log